Give the Gift of Connection

 Jesus celebrated as he described the impact of his disciples’ work (Luke 10:18) and encouraged them in their ability to continue to minister in this way (Luke 10:19).
 Perhaps most importantly – Jesus told His disciples that they were loved unrelated to their accomplishments, and that should be the source of their joy (Luke 10:20) He gave credit where it was due: He praised the Father that He had chosen to work through His children in this way.
 (Luke 10:21)

-Ask yourself: How can I use the ABC’s of affirmation (Action, Benefit, Character) to grow this particular trait or skill when I see it in my child?
+Ask yourself: How can I use the ABCs of affirmation (Action, Benefit, Character) to grow this particular trait or skill when I see it in my child?

 In conclusion…

 This approach may not come naturally.
 It might even seem easier to command, threaten, and bribe.
 This approach requires that we take a step back and listen to the Holy Spirit guide our steps.
-When we motivate, model, help kids practice, and then praise their effort, we encourage kids’ hearts and build important values and skills into their lives.
+When we motivate, model, help kids practice, and then praise their efforts, we encourage kids’ hearts and build important values and skills into their lives.
 And we follow the example of Jesus that He regularly demonstrated with His disciples!

 *This model of training kids is adapted from Mark Holman’s Faith at Home training of parents.